stringparser/manifold/readme.md

 I need it for the [runtime](https://github.com/stringparser/runtime) module.

-The project name is an homage to the concept [manifold](http://en.wikipedia.org/wiki/Manifold).
-Beautiful creatures of Physics and Math thought.
-BUT, in any moment this can be considered the real thing.
-That is this is not a manifold.
-I wish!
+The project name is an homage to the concept of  [manifold](http://en.wikipedia.org/wiki/Manifold).
+Beautiful creature of Math and Physics thought.
+BUT, this can't be considered the real thing.
+That is: this is not a manifold.
+I'd wish!

 ## install